eosnetworkfoundation/grant-framework/applications/trustswap.md

 ### Team Experience

 We have been working for over 25 years with highly scalable network platforms with a focus on Linux servers and network security.
-Have a lot experience developmeing LAMP platforms.
-Discovered Bitcoin on 2012, inspired on satoshidice, created satoshicode, a word discovery game that was popular for a while, only to be killed when fees made it inpossible to play.
-Was an earlysupporter and user of mastercoin/omni, this interest also was killed by BTC high fees.
-The high fees switiched out attention to building on Ethereum, where we partcipaided anonymously for devevelopment of security code.
-During the bull runs switched focus into trading and investing; we learned a lot of experience but ultimatelly discovered that the pation that motivate us is writing code and creating products.
+Posses a lot experience developmeing LAMP platforms.
+Discovered Bitcoin on 2012 and inspired on satoshidice, created satoshicode, a word finding game that was popular for a while, only to be killed when fees made it inpossible to play.
+We were early supporters and users of mastercoin/omni, this interest also was killed by BTC high fees.
+The high fees of Bitcoin switiched out attention to building on Ethereum, where we partcipaided anonymously for devevelopment of security testing code.
+During the bull runs switched focus into trading and investing; we gained a lot of experience but ultimatelly discovered that the passion  that motivate us is writing code and creating products.
 We see a future where the world runs around decentralized technolgies and cryptopgraphy.
-I was critical  on the early days of Ethereum for its plans of being PoS, https://twitter.com/estebs/status/614086876165705728 , eventually we understood its merits, and saw many of my concerns solved by dPoS.
+We were critical  on the early days of Ethereum for its plans of being PoS, https://twitter.com/estebs/status/614086876165705728 , eventually we understood its merits, and saw many of my concerns solved by dPoS.

 ### Team Org Repos